axelrindle/wog/README.md

 - [ ] Add action buttons (refresh, download, clear).
 - [ ] No online resources to load.
 - [ ] Make the UI more responsive.
+- [ ] Display errors in a nice way to the user.

 ## License
 [MIT](LICENSE)